emacs-mirror/emacs/mps/manual/source/reference/index.rst

-    Broadly speaking, the object formats of this variant are suitable for use in :term:`automatic memory management` for objects with :term:`headers <header>` (hence the name).
-More precisely, this variant is intended for formats where the :term:`client program's
-    <client program>` pointers point some distance into the memory
-    :term:`block` containing the object.
+    Broadly speaking, the object formats of this variant are suitable for use in :term:`automatic memory management` for objects with :term:`headers <in-band header>` (hence the name).
+More precisely, this variant is intended for formats where the :term:`client program's <client program>` pointers point some distance into the memory :term:`block` containing the object.
 This typically happens when the objects have a common header used for memory management or class system purposes, but this situation also arises when the low bits of a pointer are used for a tag.
 The MPS does not care what the reason is, only about the offset of the pointer in relation to the memory block.

     *mps_headerSize* is the size of the header, that is, the offset of a client pointer from the base of the memory block.